 Where do we go?

 The number of people who are interested in attending an event will influence the venue that you choose to host the reunion.
+For example, you might want to visit Vuka to find a smaller venue if less than 100 people are going to be attending.
+But, if more are wanting to attend then it’s a good idea to find somewhere safe to hold the event.
 Try and find an event venue that is flexible and can accommodate different sized parties, rather than ones that have strict limits.
 You need to think about what kind of reunion you want it to be; do you want live music, a sit-down meal, or perhaps just a bar and dance area.
+If you wanted to, you could even ask your old school to host the event.
+If they say that you can’t use the building but you could use the grounds, you could always use the best marquee hire in Hertfordshire and plan a garden party.
+This way, you keep costs low and you’re also in the place where it all began which is pretty fitting.
 The choices you make will impact the price of the ticket, so do keep finances within a strict budget.

 When do we do it?